tillsteinbach/CarConnectivity/README.md

 - [CarConnectivity-MQTT](https://github.com/tillsteinbach/CarConnectivity-plugin-mqtt): A MQTT Client that provides Vehicle data to the MQTT Broker of your choice (e.g. your home automation solution such as [ioBroker](https://www.iobroker.net), [FHEM](https://fhem.de) or [Home Assistant](https://www.home-assistant.io))

 ## Supported Car Brands
-CarConenctivity uses a plugin architecture to enable access to the services of various brands.
-Currently known plugins are:
+CarConenctivity uses a connector plugin architecture to enable access to the services of various brands.
+Currently known connector plugins are:

 | Brand      | Connector                                                                                                     |
 |------------|---------------------------------------------------------------------------------------------------------------|